imanhaikal/Memo/DOCUMENTATION.md

 ## 4. Core Logic: The "Fluid Pool" Algorithm

-The heart of the application is the dynamic recalculation engine located in `MainViewModel.calculate()`.
+The heart of the application is the dynamic recalculation engine located in `MainViewModel.calculateBudget()`.
 This function runs reactively whenever the transaction list or current date changes.

 ### 4.1 Algorithm Steps